jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

  ![Layers](out/diagrams/layers/Layers.svg)

-The layered design chosen to structure software.
+A layered design is chosen to structure software.
 A higher layer can access an element in the lower layer, but not the reverse.
 There is no strict rule that only the immediate layer is accessible, so that the application layer might handle a reference to the infrastructure layer, or the application layer uses